-Promoting equality through procurement can improve competition, best value, the quality of public services, satisfaction among users and community relations.
+Promoting equality through procurement can improve community relations, satisfaction among users, competition, value and the quality of public services, .
 It should be a consideration in every procurement activity and reflect corporate commitment to diversity and equal opportunities wherever possible.

 Latrobe City Council recognises the importance of having a diverse supplier base that reflects the breadth of our clients and the Victorian community.